bott-j/pydbfilter/README.md

 ![Trend showing output data from SDT in orange with input data in blue.](images/example1.png?raw=true)

-Points may be filtered as a batch using either a list or pandas dataframe.
+Points may be filtered as a batch using either a list or a Pandas DataFrame with the filterPoints() method.

-For example using a list:
+For example, using a list:

 ```
 import matplotlib.pyplot as plt